 During the 2013 competition, a continuous problem with engine cooling prevented the snowmobile from operating reliably under high load.
 During testing for the 2014 Challenge, the CPC quick disconnects used in the cooling system were suspected to be inhibiting the cooling system's ability to adequately flow engine coolant.
 Extensive analysis was conducted in 2015 to rectify engine cooling problems due to flow restrictions.
-This work provided a basis for the 2017 UB CSC cooling system tests.
+Testing during 2016 and 2017, showed signs that the thermometer inaccurately reading engine was coolant temperature, increasing risk for mechanical failure.
+This was corrected soon after competition, ensuring correct thermometer readings.
+This work provided a basis for the 2018 UB CSC cooling system tests.

-The 2017 UB CSC team developed a dynamic testing procedure to validate in service cooling functionality.
+The 2018 UB CSC team developed a dynamic testing procedure to validate in service cooling functionality.
 A test track was established to consistently allow the snowmobile at the indicated engine loading levels in figure 8.
 Using engine logging techniques that captured the average throttle position during a spirited riding session, it was determined that average throttle position was about 60% of full load.
 The test was designed to determine that, at 60% throttle during operation exerted on the engine, our system would be able to maintain the proper operating temperature of 82°C. The average coolant temperature during five-minute trial runs was captured via the SC ECU and shown in Figure 11.